faluciano/museumpass-bot-spl/README.md

 # Seattle Public Library available free museum email service

-Periodically sends an email with the next month of available free musum passes provided by the Seattle Public Library.
+Periodically sends an email with the next month of available free museum passes provided by the Seattle Public Library.

 ## Built with